stesua/energy-monitor/README.md

 ## TODO
-- add measure of active and reactive energy
+- add measure of active and reactive energy split by rate
 - refactor energy measure into main since in general with different power meter or power sensor you can collect different measurement
   - BREAKING CHANGE! (preserve data by backup and restore smartly)
 - move backup into cloud